leermakers/Namics/doc/mesodyn.md

 ##### Functions

+`Real noise()` <br>
+Returns a number sampled from a distribution of given mean, standard deviation.
+These can be set and seeded using the constructors.

 ### Component <a name="component"></a>

 ##### Introduction

 The component class is used to keep track of variables and properties that are specified per one component.
-These include the density profiles `rho` and potentials `alpha`.
+These include the density profiles `Component1D::rho` and potentials `Component1D::alpha`.
 Furthermore it implements functions that form the interface to these variables for `Mesodyn`.
 Because boundary conditions are applied to the potentials and could be set per component, these also live in this class.
 Each derived class houses the boundary conditions for the dimension that they correspond to (X for 1D, Y for 2D, Z for 3D).
 Lattice_Access asserts that this is indeed the case.
 Boundary conditions are implemented using the `std::bind` function.
 This allows the class to assign the function pointers for updating the boundaries to the correct functions and fix the arguments.
 This design removes the need for multiple `if (dimension)` statements.

 ##### Inheritance